bhklab/handbook/docs/General/Meetings/lab_meeting.md

 Every lab meeting begins with a 15-20 minute status update.
 See [pre lab meeting catchup slides](https://docs.google.com/presentation/d/1Gk5uMTpn8XCMvXmoP8AWjW3x-QM0mHfPB1BfteBfqK8/edit#slide=id.g2684830fade_0_0) for a list of status update materials.

-# Pharmacogenomics Meeting (Deprecated)

-Starting March 2026, the lab has moved to project-specific meetings considering the stand-alone nature of PGx projects.
-Group PGx meetings will no longer happen.

-## Meeting frequency of project-specific meetings
-Once or twice a month or as required by project leads.

 ## Meeting Objectives